 Kris D. Gutiérrez is Professor of Language, Literacy and Culture.
 She was most recently a professor of Learning Sciences/Literacy and the Inaugural Provost’s Chair, University of Colorado, Boulder and Professor Emerita of Social Research Methodology at GSE&IS at UCLA.
 Professor Gutiérrez is a national leader in education, with an emphasis in literacy, learning sciences, and interpretive and design-based approaches to inquiry.

-Hossein Ayazi is a Project Policy Analyst with the Global Justice program at the Othering & Belonging Institute for a Fair and Inclusive Society.
-His work addresses US and global food systems and agri-environmental policy, globalization and neoliberalism, forced migration, race, culture, state power, US settler colonialism and imperialism, and social movements.
-As part of the Global Justice program, he has co-authored reports on the US Farm Bill, the Trans-Pacific Partnership, and global dynamics of forced migration.
+Hossein Ayazi is a Project Policy Analyst with the Global Justice program at the Othering & Belonging Institute.
+His work addresses US and global food systems, agri-environmental policy, globalization and neoliberalism, migration, race, culture, state power, and social movements.